edzzn/khalilstemmler-blog/src/pages/articles/tutorials/getting-the-currently-playing-song-spotify.md

 ## Getting your Client ID and Client Secret

-When you login, you should be able to see your Client ID.
+When you log in, you should be able to see your Client ID.
 Underneath it, you can click to see your Client Secret.

 !["Access Code and Secret Access Code"](/img/blog/tutorials/spotify/4-client-id-secret.png)